truenas/documentation/content/CORE/CORETutorials/Storage/Pools/StorageEncryption.md

 {{< expand "Encryption Drawbacks and Considerations" "v" >}}
 Always consider the following drawbacks/considerations when encrypting data:
+* All datasets contained within an encrypted pool inherit encryption.
-* If you have only one pool and you encrypt it forces all datasets to also be encrypted.
+* If you have only one pool and you encrypt it, all datasets will also be encrypted.
 * If you lose the encryption keys and passwords it means losing your data.

 Unrelated encrypted datasets [do not support deduplication](https://github.com/openzfs/zfs/discussions/9423).